Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 No equity?
 Here’s your realistic prefab path

-- An active local program, if one serves you (see below).
+- 3. An active local program, if one serves you (see below).

 The truth about grants and the SUPPLY Act

-Explore ADU mortgage, refinance, and construction-loan options →Will a prefab ADU appraise — and is it really cheaper?
+Explore financing options →Will a prefab ADU appraise — and is it really cheaper?

-Modular and panelized ADUs that are permitted and permanently affixed generally appraise much like site-built construction; HUD-code manufactured units can appraise lower and limit lender options.
+Modular and panelized ADUs that are permitted and permanently affixed generally appraise much like site-built construction; HUD-code manufactured units can appraise lower and limit your lender options.
 Prefab is often modestly cheaper per square foot on the unit, but once foundation, craning, utilities, and site work are added, the all-in total can approach site-built — prefab’s most reliable advantages are speed and price predictability, not always the bottom-line cost.

 Edge cases worth a thought before you commit

 - Owner-occupancy rules.
 Some jurisdictions require you to live on the property; this affects both zoning eligibility and some loan products.
+Confirm your local rule.

 - Utility hookup surprises.
 Long trenching runs and panel upgrades are classic budget-blowers — get them quoted, not estimated.

-What documents to collect before you apply
+Documents to collect before you apply

-A lender-ready prefab ADU file includes the all-in contract, the manufacturer’s payment schedule, unit specifications, the ADU construction classification, the foundation plan, permit status or path, the site plan, the utility scope, the contractor/manufacturer agreement, title and real-property documents (especially for manufactured units), and any lease or rent estimate if you plan to rent.
+A lender-ready prefab ADU file includes the all-in (turnkey) contract, the manufacturer’s payment schedule, unit specifications, the ADU construction classification, the foundation plan, permit status or path, the site plan, the utility scope, the contractor/manufacturer agreement, title and real-property documents (especially for manufactured units), and any lease or rent estimate if you plan to rent.
 Assembling this before you apply — and before you pay a deposit — prevents the most common prefab financing failures.

 | Document | Why the lender needs it |